MSI Afterburner: How To Download And Use

 MSI Afterburner Mystic Afterburner Skin

 If you have previously heard of this piece of software, you likely have some idea of what it is and what it’s capable of.
-For such a powerful and useful tool, it’s important to know the full extent of its capabilities, so you can use them to their fullest.
+For such a robust and beneficial tool, it’s important to know the full extent of its capabilities, so you can use them to their fullest.

-As previously mentioned, MSI Afterburner is a great tool for monitoring and benchmarking.
+As previously mentioned, MSI Afterburner is a superb tool for monitoring and benchmarking.
 However, it truly shines in its overclocking and underclocking capabilities.

-The great thing about MSI Afterburner is that it allows you to slowly and carefully adjust the GPU’s core clock and tinker with the memory clock, fan speed, power limit, and core voltage.
-These features make it a great tool, but the reason we point to it as the best is its simplicity and ease of use.
+The great thing about MSI Afterburner is that it allows you to slowly and methodically adjust the GPU’s core clock and tinker with the memory clock, fan speed, power limit, and core voltage.
+These features make it a great tool, but the reason we point to it as the best is its directness and user-friendliness.

 Related:The Best GPU Benchmarking Software For 2023